kotcrab/ocr-reader/README.md

    - Click on the newly created account and go to the "Keys" tab.
    - Press "Add key" then "Create new key".
    - JSON should be selected, press "Create".
-   - JSON file will be downloaded automatically, you will need this file in the next steps.
+   - JSON key file will be downloaded automatically, you will need it in the next steps.

 ### Installation